 2. Poor Diet

-Shoveling fast food, processed food and soda into your body is similar to treating it like a trash can.
-Caring for your body involves eating a healthy diet full of fruits and vegetables andessential nutrients, and drinking plenty of water.
-A diet high in calories, fat, salt and sugar puts you at a higher risk for high blood pressure and a long list of other health problems.
+Shoveling fast food, processed food, and soda into your body is similar to treating it like a trash can.
+Caring for your body involves eating a healthy diet full of fruits and vegetables and essential nutrients, as well as drinking plenty of water.
+A diet high in calories, fat, salt, and sugar puts you at a higher risk for high blood pressure and a long list of other health problems.